Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Milk Sugar Love | 19 McWilliams Place, Jersey City

 Milk Sugar Love is more than just ice cream; it has ice cream cakes, ice cream sandwiches, and ice cream minis (4 ounce cups), among other items.
 There are classic flavors, and diners can even order for delivery.
-For any furry friends, there is also a small frozen treat for furry friends, know as puppy froyo, ‘made with peanut butter, yogurt, and banana, and topped with two crunchy treats.”
+For any furry friends, there is also a small frozen treat for furry friends, known as puppy froyo, ‘made with peanut butter, yogurt, and banana, and topped with two crunchy treats.”

 Nasto’s Old World Desserts | 236-40 Jefferson Street, Newark